Schulich-Ignite/website/README.md

     - For each column, you need to provide:
         - an icon name from **iconify** (for example, ```twemoji:man-student``` displays a male student),
+            UPDATE: The icons have been changed to images which are stored in static/img/homepage
         - the title (which will be bolded),
         - and the description (which will be displayed below the title).
     - Currently designed to best display **three** columns, although more are supported - each row will contain three columns.